Tobenna-Etiaba/VPN-Configuration/README.md

 <img width="1295" alt="Screenshot 2025-02-05 at 02 03 12" src="https://github.com/user-attachments/assets/a57a9fdc-cb41-4f94-8882-987337283f4d" />

-- I then went back to the Mcdonald's website and refreshed it and the content on the website was based on the McDonalds in the Netherlands.
+- I then went back to the Mcdonald's website and refreshed it and the content on the website was based on the McDonalds in The Netherlands.

 <img width="1697" alt="Screenshot 2025-02-05 at 02 06 00" src="https://github.com/user-attachments/assets/86d37cd3-9ddf-42c0-8214-1c576e60500f" />